risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

 | Max technical contacts      | 2                   | 8                  |
 | Named support engineer      | No                  | Yes                |
 | Solution engineer access    | 2 hours per month   | 8 hours per month  |

+## Pricing

+Pricing for RisingWave Premium will be based on the cluster size, measured in RisingWave Units (RWUs).
+The number of RWUs will be determined based on the scale of data ingestion, number of streaming jobs, the complexity of use case.
+There could be additional factors as well.
+Please contact our sales at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com) for more details.